-- Work on interdisciplinary and collaborative research and encourage groups to work on largescale problems that go beyond the scope of their original disciplines. - > Work to increase direct collaboration with industry and increase industry funding. - Support a broad-based alliance with Electronic Engineering and Mathematics, and mentioned the use of SRIF infrastructure funding to support cross-disciplinary work.
+-increasingly work on large-scale problems that go beyond the span of our original discipline. - ...playing an international leadership role supported by a broad range of international partnerships, including EU programmes and joint research labs and grants with international partners. - Support a broad-based alliance with Computer Science and Mathematics, and mentioned the use of SRIF infrastructure funding to support cross-disciplinary work.

-Groups from this UoA continue to work on large-scale interdisciplinary problems, notably in:
+Groups from this UoA have continued to work on large-scale interdisciplinary problems, notably in:

-Digital Media: supported by RCUK our Doctoral Training Centre and two successive EPSRC Platform Grants).
+Digital Media: supported by our RCUK Doctoral Training Centre and two successive EPSRC Platform Grants).
 We founded qMedia (2010) a QM research centre of more than 20 academics and over 100 researchers bringing together the work of the C4DM, MMV and CogSci groups plus links to QM researchers in Commercial Law, Drama, Geography, Business & Management.
-Work ranges from using advanced signal processing and machine learning to automate processing of media information (Purver, Plumbley, Dixon), to using sophisticated computer techniques for innovative studies of audience interaction (Healey).